 - To provide networking opportunities and introduce early career researchers to leaders in the field of genomic and precision medicine;

-- To enhance the value of GPM partner status for early career investigators.
+- To enhance the value of GPM member status for early career investigators.

 - Each mentee will be matched with a volunteer senior mentor with expertise in the field, as well as with a volunteer peer mentor with emerging expertise in the field.

 - The term of mentorship of an individual mentee will initially comprise 4-6 months (time from match to soon after first face-to-face meeting), and may be extended as desired by both mentor and mentee.

 - Mentor-mentee matches will be assessed by survey following the initial 4-6 month period, and re-matching may be requested at that point.

 - Participants must be active members of the American Heart Association (AHA) Genomic and Precision Medicine (GPM) Council at the Early Career level (Mentees and Peer Mentors) or at the Premium Professional or Premium Professional Plus level (Senior Mentors).
 To become a member of the AHA please visit AHA Professional Members.

 - The program requires the mentor and mentee to meet regularly via telephone, email or other electronic means to discuss issues and strategies for career development.